History of Taiwan in Timeline

 In 2018, Taiwan only had 4,000 Hong Kong immigrants.

-In 2018, a referendum question asking if Taiwan's athletes should compete under "Taiwan" in the 2020 Summer Olympics did not pass, due to concerns that a name change might lead to Taiwan being banned under Chinese pressure.
+In 2018, a referendum question asked if Taiwan's athletes should compete under "Taiwan" in the 2020 Summer Olympics but did not pass.

 In 2018, the Michelin Guide began reviewing restaurants in Taiwan.

-Taiwan earned a joint #1 ranking in the 2018 Freedom of Thought Report.
+Taiwan earned a joint #1 ranking in the 2018 Freedom of Thought Report due to its lack of state-sanctioned discrimination and high regard for freedom of religion or belief.

-In March 2019, 13.86 million scooters were registered in Taiwan, twice the number of cars.
+In March 2019, 13.86 million scooters were registered in Taiwan, which is twice the number of cars.

 March 2019: Population Estimates